 Kaj Samson, Commissioner

 Commissioner Samsom was appointed Commissioner of the Vermont Department of Taxes in January 2017.
 Samsom comes to the Tax Department with a decade of financial regulation experience at the Vermont Department of Financial Regulation, most recently as Deputy Commissioner.
 He is a graduate of the University of Vermont and also earned a master’s degree in Public Administration from UVM.
 He is a certified public accountant (CPA) and a certified financial examiner (CFE).
 Samsom has also served on various boards including the American Institute of Certified Public Accountants Governing Council, the Vermont Society of Certified Public Accountants (past President), Moretown Elementary School Board (past Chair) and is currently a board member of Montpelier Alive.

-Lindsey M. Stepp is currently Acting Commissioner of the New Hampshire Department of Revenue Administration.
-Lindsey received her Master of Business Administration degree from Plymouth State University, after receiving her B.S. in Economics from Trinity College in Hartford, CT.
-Lindsey served as Director of Business Services for the Information Technology Services Department at Plymouth State University, and previously worked at the Department of Revenue Administration as a Financial Analyst.
+Lindsey M. Stepp received her Master of Business Administration degree from Plymouth State University, after receiving her B.S. in Economics from Trinity College in Hartford, CT.
+Lindsey served as Director of Business Services for the Information Technology Services Department at Plymouth State University, and previously worked at the Department of Revenue Administration as a Financial Analyst and Assistant Commissioner prior to her current role as Commissioner.
 Lindsey began her career at Ernst & Young LLP as an International Tax and Transfer Pricing Consultant.